B.C. wildfires: The damage so far, and how you can help

 The basics

-- Crews across British Columbia were battling scores of fires across the province Monday.
-At one point Sunday, there were 220 fires, after 98 new ones started Saturday.
+- Crews across British Columbia are battling scores of fires across the province Monday.

-- The number of people forced from their homes is likely to rise from the latest estimate of 7,000, Kevin Skrepnek, chief information officer with the BC Wildfire Service, told The Canadian Press.
+- There are 231 fires burning, 10 of which are dangerously close to communities, Public Safety Minister Ralph Goodale said.

+- More than 10,000 people have been forced from their homes, Goodale said.

 - Provincial officials expect more gusty winds and hot, dry conditions to fan the flames even more.